 “Where exactly are we?”
 Vaasi-Vee asked.

-“Teetering upon the Valley of Aaaah,” the cat said, between attempts.
+“Teetering upon the Valley of Aaaah,” said the Dodo-sette.
 He nodded toward the cliff.
 “That’s the River Fient at the bottom of it, which I’ve been along several times, don’t you know.”

 “The valley of what?”